WeblateOrg/weblate/docs/admin/memory.rst

 There are multiple options to download the translation memory of the whole instance.

 .. hint::

-    Translation memories in JSON can be imported into Weblate, the TMX format is provided for interoperability with other tools.
+    Translation memories in various formats can be imported into Weblate (including JSON), the TMX format is provided for interoperability with other tools.

 .. seealso::